 - Orbit Media’s 8th annual blogging survey had 1,067 participating bloggers.
 It is unlikely that many of them worked as freelance writers too.
 Even so, they responded in their capacity as bloggers.

 - There are no classifications on the type of bloggers and topics.
-A fair assumption, therefore, is that most of them published personal experiences.
+Therefore, a fair assumption is that most of them published personal experiences.
 Among the most common niches are lifestyle, travel, and food.

 - The bloggers did not account for the time it took to gain experience.
-An example would be travel bloggers.
-For sure, they did not consider the time and money used to visit a destination.
+An example would be travel bloggers, many of whom do not consider the time and money used to visit a destination.

 Freelance writers, for sure, need more time writing an article than typical bloggers.
-In most cases, they do not have first-hand experience with the assigned topics.
+That is because they do not have first-hand experience with the assigned topics in most cases.

 Instead of three hours, it is reasonable to increase the time to four hours per thousand words.
 Four hours is also consistent with most of the hundreds of freelancers I worked with before.